New Mexico Recount Laws

 Mix of hand count and retabulation

 New Mexico uses only paper ballots that are tabulated by optical scanners.
-For automatic recounts initiated by a close vote margin, before the recount begins, a random sample of ballots is both recounted by hand and retabulated by machine to determine the counting method.
-See Section 1-14-23(A) regarding the size of the sample, which varies depending on the office.
+Prior to a recount, a random sample of ballots is recounted by hand and then retabulated by machine to determine the counting method.
+See the New Mexico Statutes Annontated (NMSA) § 1-14-23(A) regarding the size of the sample, which varies depending on the office.

 Candidates can initiate not only recounts but also alternatively “rechecks,” which are electronic reviews of tabulator counts without any use of the ballots.
 See the “candidate-initiated options” below.